JulietteDecobert/Android-version/README.md

 # Android-version

-On this projetc, you will see differents android's versions.
+On this project, you will see differents android's versions.
+There will be one image coresponding to the versions wrirted next to it.

 Let's enjoy !!!!